Alston Koch: Biography

 Since 2007, he has been the Ambassador for Tourism for Sri Lanka.
 In the same year, Koch wrote and performed an official song for the Sri Lankan cricketer Muttiah Muralitharan.

-Koch at the President Miguel Alemán Valdés library just before the launch of his song, A Symphony for Change to raise awareness of the problems caused by plastic waste in the environment, on the World Environment Day which was celebrated in Mexico City on June 5, 2018.
+Koch at the President Miguel Alemán Valdés library just before the launch of his song, A Symphony for Change to raise awareness of the problems caused by plastic waste in the environment, on the World Environment Day which was celebrated in Mexico City on 5 June 2018.

 In 2008, Koch wrote a song about climate change for a World Trade Organization presentation in London.
 The song was also presented by Geoffrey Lipman Chairman of ICTP to world leaders at the 'Live the Deal Climate Change' conference in Copenhagen.
 Koch was the goodwill ambassador for the campaign, and the song was promoted globally by ICTP in their campaign for green growth.
 Barbara Follett, a UK government minister, described it as a "gift in song to the world suffering due to climate change".

 Koch has sung the national anthem at One Day International cricket matches and the Boxing Day Test.
 In 2009, he was appointed to the committee for the 2011 Cricket World Cup tournament staged in India, Sri Lanka and Bangladesh, and was the official goodwill ambassador for the tournament.

 In 2010, he was inducted into the Hard Rock Hotel's Hall of Fame at a ceremony in Pattaya, Thailand, when the album, Kookaburra was installed on the venue's 'Golden Wall of Memorabilia'.

-In April 2012 his latest album Don't Funk With Me, written and produced by Alston & the Sherifs, debuted at No. 42 on the ARIA Top 50 Albums chart, eventually peaking at No.16.
+In April 2012 his latest album Don't Funk With Me, written and produced by Alston & the Sheriffs, debuted at No. 42 on the ARIA Top 50 Albums chart, eventually peaking at No.16.
 He became the first Australian artist to launch a single at an international cricket final when his song "Soul Sounds" (from Don't Funk with Me) was launched during the Australia vs. Sri Lanka final.